 The technique of wire stripping is common practice in the electronics industry, involving the removal of the insulating material layer surrounding an electrical wire.
-This is performed in order to replace, repair or to re-connect a wire to other... read more >
+This is performed in order to replace,... read more >

 In many ways, the automotive industry bears many similarities to the aerospace industry.
 It uses similar materials to create similar, albeit (usually) smaller and slightly different, products and machines.

 As we have discussed previously dissimilar metal welding arises where metals which naturally resist each other are successfully welded together.
 SPI’s range of fiber lasers are ideal for welding of metals, including dissimilar ones, which is... read more >

 The first battery was invented many, many years ago, finding its history dating back to 1800, when Italian physicist Alessandro Volta created the first modern day battery.
 Since that period the battery saw slow growth, simply because there wasn’t... read more >